aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-master/_index.md

 Aspose.Slides allows you to set a Slide Master as the default view for a presentation.
 The default view is what you see first when you open a presentation.

-This code shows you how to set a Slide Master as a presentation's default view in Java:
+This code shows you how to set a Slide Master as a presentation's default view :

 ```php
   // Instantiates a Presentation class that represents the presentation file